NeLy-EPFL/flygym/doc/source/tutorials/rule_based_controller.rst

 Next, we implement the first three rules from Walknet.
-To encode the graph representing the local coordination rules (the first figure of this tutorial), we will construct a ``MultiDiGraph`` using the Python graph library NetworkX.
-This is a convinient way to manipulate a directed graph with multiple edges between the same nodes (in our case, each representing a rule).
-Note that this graph representation is not strictly necessary; the user can alternatively implement the same logic using lots of lists and dictionaries in pure Python.
+To encode the graph representing the local coordination rules (the first figure of this tutorial), we will construct a ``MultiDiGraph`` using the Python graph library `NetworkX <https://networkx.org/>`_.
+This is a convenient way to manipulate a directed graph with multiple edges between the same nodes (in our case, each node represents a leg and each edge represents a coupling rule).
+Note that this graph representation is not strictly necessary; the user can alternatively implement the same logic using lots of lists and dictionaries in native Python.

 .. code-block:: ipython3
     :linenos: